Passenger Side Original Style High Horn with a Bracket for all 1965-1966 Mustangs.

 This Passenger Side Original Style High Horn with a Bracket is a great reproduction of the original part.
 It's made out of durable cast metal and then painted black for a fine-quality finish.
 It's tuned to a high frequency as well.
 This direct fit replacement installs right in the factory location, and it's an easy installation job!
 It's located on the passenger side of your Mustang.

-*We have found that some 1966 Mustangs had the horn brackets that were used in 1967 and 1968.
-If your 1966 horn brackets have a locating tab you will want to go with the 1967/1968 horns (HORN2) which have the correct brackets for your 1966 Mustang.
+Please Note: We have found that some 1966 Mustangs had the horn brackets that were used in 1967 and 1968.
+If your 1966 horn brackets have a locating tab, you will want to go with the 1967-1968 horns (HORN2) that have the correct brackets for your 1966 Mustang.